Contributing Gear Editor

 Depth Rating: 50 feet

 The ShellBox phone case works with an assortment of phone sizes, but we found it worked better with larger phones.
 However, it has adjustment tabs inside so you can get it fitted to your specific phone.
 It took some finagling to get it fitted but once we did, everything felt secure.
-The wide screen opening ensure the camera lens would never be covered and we found it was convenient and easy to snap photos.
-Finally, the phone secures with six locks so you can rest easy knowing that your phone is protected.
-At $49, we felt the ShellBox phone case was a great price for a high quality case.
+The widescreen opening ensured the camera lens would never be covered and we found it was convenient and easy to snap photos.
+Finally, the phone is secured with six locks so you can rest easy knowing that your phone is protected.
+At $49, we felt the ShellBox phone case was a great price for a high-quality case.

 CHECK PRICE ON AMAZON